mandiant/capa/capa/ida/plugin/README.md

 * Add descriptions or comments to a feature by editing the corresponding column in the `Editor` pane
 * Directly edit rule text and metadata fields using the `Preview` pane
 * Change the default rule author and default rule scope displayed in the `Preview` pane by clicking `Settings`

+### Requirements

+capa explorer supports Python versions >= 3.7.x and IDA Pro versions >= 7.4.
+The following IDA Pro versions have been tested:

+* IDA 7.4
+* IDA 7.5
+* IDA 7.6 Service Pack 1
+* IDA 7.7
+* IDA 8.0
+* IDA 8.1
+* IDA 8.2

+capa explorer is however limited to the Python versions supported by your IDA installation (which may not include all Python versions >= 3.7.x).

+If you encounter issues with your specific setup, please open a new [Issue](https://github.com/mandiant/capa/issues).

 ## Development